RediSearch/RediSearch/DESIGN.md

 ## Query Execution Engine

-We use a chained-iterator based approach to query execution.
+We use a chained-iterator based approach to query execution, similar to [Python generators](https://wiki.python.org/moin/Generators) in concept.

 We simply chain iterators that yield index hits.
 Those can be: